bp-chat/bp/docs/protocol-v0.michel.md

 - [ASSUMPTION] The client will start up offline, will only attempt to connect when the user either tries to sign up or log in.

+- [TODO]
+    - It may make sense to version the messages;
+    - It may make sense to add an id to the messages so that client and server can correlate them in cases where one (generally the client) sends a message and expects a direct and "immediate" response in return.

 ### Client - sign up

 If the user does not yet have an account, he can sign up through the client.